alienzh/Agora-AI-Recipes-Starter/harmonyos/entry/src/main/ets/convoaiApi/README.md

 - Audio parameters are automatically adjusted when audio route changes

 ### 4. Transcript Rendering
-- Word-level rendering requires audio frame observer to get presentation time
+- **HarmonyOS version only supports Text mode** - Word mode is not supported due to RTC SDK limitations
 - Text-level rendering directly displays complete messages
-- The render mode is auto-detected based on whether word-level data is available
+- The render mode is forced to Text mode regardless of configuration

 ### 5. Error Handling
 - All operations use completion callbacks with error handling